 - IV.
-The Receiving Section restated its opinion in a communication of 7 March 1989 (Art.
-113 EPC), and then gave the decision under appeal on 17 March 1989, again relying on Decision J 5/87, which it considered decisive for the present case. - V. In its decision the Receiving Section inter alia observed that an oversight imputable to the Office seemed to have occurred in dealing with the present application's parent application, but held that this could not create a precedent and, hence, give rise to any rights.
+The Receiving Section then gave the decision under appeal on 10 March 1989, again relying on Decision J 5/87, which it considered decisive for the present case. - V. In its decision the Receiving Section inter alia observed that an oversight imputable to the Office seemed to have occured in dealing with the present application's parent application, but held that this could not create a precedent and, hence, give rise to any rights.